Polytene chromosome: Structure

 In insects, polytene chromosomes are commonly found in the salivary glands; they are also referred to as "salivary gland chromosomes".
 The large size of the chromosome is due to the presence of many longitudinal strands called chromonemata; hence the name polytene (many stranded).
 They are about 0.5 mm in length and 20 μm in diameter.
-The chromosomal strands are formed after repeated division of the chromosome in the absence of cytoplasmic division.
-This type of division is called endomitosis.
+The chromosomal strands are formed after repeated DNA multiplication within the chromosomes in the absence of muclear and cytoplasmic division.
+This type of enlargement is called ″polytemization″.
 The polytene chromosome contains two types of bands, dark bands and interbands.
-The dark bands are darkly stained and the inter bands are lightly stained with nuclear stains.
+The dark bands are darkly stained, and the inter bands are lightly stained with nuclear stains.
 The dark bands contain more DNA and less RNA.
 The interbands contain more RNA and less DNA.
 The amount of DNA in interbands ranges from 0.8 - 25%.

 The bands of polytene chromosomes become enlarged at certain times to form swellings called puffs.
 The formation of puffs is called puffing.
 In the regions of puffs, the chromonemata uncoil and open out to form many loops.
 The puffing is caused by the uncoiling of individual chromomeres in a band.
 The puffs indicate the site of active genes where mRNA synthesis takes place.
 The chromonemata of puffs give out a series of many loops laterally.
 As these loops appear as rings, they are called Balbiani rings after the name of the researcher who discovered them.
 They are formed of DNA, RNA and a few proteins.
 As they are the site of transcription, transcription mechanisms such as RNA polymerase and ribonucleoproteins are present.

 In protozoans, there is no transcription, since the puff consists only of DNA.